KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 * Take action on a given match registered by the runner
 * Show configuration options

-In addition to {{class|Plasma::AbstractRunner}} there are three other important classes that we will be using from the Plasma library:
+In addition to [Plasma::AbstractRunner](docs:krunner;AbstractRunner) there are three other important classes that we will be using from the Plasma library:

-* {{class|Plasma::RunnerContext}} which gives our plugin information about the current query
+* [Plasma::RunnerContext](docs:krunner;RunnerContext) which gives our plugin information about the current query
-* {{class|Plasma::QueryMatch}} which represents a single match for a given query
+* [Plasma::QueryMatch](docs:krunner;QueryMatch) which represents a single match for a given query
-* {{class|Plasma::RunnerSyntax}} which is used to advertise the query syntax understood by the plugin.
+* [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax) which is used to advertise the query syntax understood by the plugin.

 Each of these classes will be covered in more detail as we encounter them in the Runner plugin implementation.

-{{note|The classes provided by the Plasma library are licensed under the LGPL and can therefore be linked to by code released under a variety of Free/Open Source licenses as well as proprietary licenses.}}

 ##  Creating a Runner Plugin Project